Appdynamics/ConfigMyApp-docs/docs/README.md

   appdynamicscx/configmyapp:latest
 ```

-Once your contaienr is up and running, execute `docker ps` to check the container status, then tail the logs:
+Once your container is up and running, execute `docker ps` to check the container status, then tail the logs:

 `docker logs ConfigMyApp -f`